partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

 ## Step 2: Building the Video Component

 Now that our environment is all set up we are ready to begin implementing our application!
-React applications are broken up into “Components” or microservices within the application.
-Let's begin by creating the video player component!
-This component will display our stream output on the phone.
+React applications are made up of “Components".
+Let's begin by creating the Video Player component that will display our video stream on the Android simulator.

 1. Navigate to `./src/components/App/Video/component.js`